TALK TO US

 • By Month End: Two-checking system live; umbrella quote requested; beneficiary audit complete.

 If your household income is $150,000+ and at least one of the bullet points above made you think, "I'm not 100% sure," it's time to shore this up.
 I work with MSLs on exactly these issues.
-Grab a free 30-minute slot on my calendar and we'll map your equity, retirement pacing, and cash-flow automations so you're not donating money to taxes — and build a plan for the life you want to live.
+Grab a free 30-minute slot on my calendar, and we'll map your equity, retirement pacing, and cash-flow automations so you're not donating money to taxes — and build a plan for the life you want to live.

 If you're already dialed in, keep going.
 If you're not, let's fix it before another vest, bonus, or quarter slips by.